fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 3.md

         - Citizens of foreign countries who stand to be oppressed or threatened with nuclear weaponry (Japan, Russia)

 ## Environmental Imaginaries Summary
-- The idea of “environmental imaginaries” is a useful conceptual tool, After we work through ‘anointed’, we will have engaged with the three big environmental imaginaries: the Anthropocene (R. Nixon) and the two contrasting visions of nuclear technology
+- The idea of “environmental imaginaries” is a useful conceptual tool to make sense of environmental campaign projects and how they conceptualize the environment
 - Employing the idea of an “environmental imaginary” as we have done today helps us analyze environmental campaigns or projects
 - Environmental imaginaries are diverse and contradictory
 - Some environmental imaginaries reinforce each other, others are in conflict, just like the varied environmental solutions and movements we will study in this class